File Storage Structure

 Overview

-The File Storage Structure has been updated to an indexed directory structure to not hinder performance as the disk usage grows.
+The File Storage Structure has been updated to an indexed directory structure to avoid performance degradation as disk usage grows.
 Existing files will be moved to the new directory structure and attached to entities.
-Temporary files will be cleaned up and file no longer being used will be archived.
-New files will be placed appropriately and attached to entities as they become used, and move as needed.
+Temporary files will be cleaned up, and files no longer being used will be archived.
+New files will be placed appropriately and attached to entities as they are used, and moved as needed.

 Indexed Directory Structure

-A named-based directory structure is used for the File Storage.
-Files are stored based on the first two characters of the file name.
+A name-based directory structure is used for the File Storage.
+Files are stored based on the first two characters of their names.

 New Core Directory Structure